Lummetry/HyFy-releases/README.md

 # Hyfy Releases Repository README.md

+## Grant Announcement

+This repository was made possible through the generous support of the research grant obtained from the project:

+“156084 ReDeN - Decentralized Neural Network for the Analysis and Inference of Video Streams through Deep Learning Techniques, Energy Efficiency, and Positive Environmental Impact.”

+This project was financed through:

+Action 1.2.1 - Stimulating the Demand for Innovation in Enterprises through R&D Projects Conducted by Individual Enterprises or in Partnership with R&D Institutes and Universities, Aiming at Process and Product Innovation in Economic Sectors with Growth Potential.

+Call for Projects No. 2, Innovative Technological Project, Competition 2022, Call Code: POC/1033/1/3/Stimulating the Demand for Innovation in Enterprises through R&D Projects Conducted by Individual Enterprises or in Partnership with R&D Institutes and Universities, Aiming at Process and Product Innovation in Economic Sectors with Growth Potential.

+We express our gratitude for the funding and support that made this research and de

 ## Overview

 Welcome to the Hyfy Releases Repository, the central hub for managing and orchestrating releases across Hyfy's diverse software landscape.
 This repository is designed to streamline the release processes for our applications, ensuring consistency, reliability, and efficiency in how we deploy updates and manage versions across various environments.